Alcampopiano/OpenQuestion/paper/paper.md

 survey and report development can be controlled by Python^[Those without Python knowledge can simply use OpenQuestion's GUI as a free alternative to other commonly used survey platforms.] and JSON, respectively.
-The following section describes a few of the reasons why OpenQuestion can be useful during the data acquisition, analysis, and reporting phases of a research study.
+The following section describes a few of the reasons why OpenQuestion can be useful for data acquisition, analysis, and reporting.

 ## Surveys and report designs are stored as a Python `dict`/JSON
 Since the format of both surveys and report designs are JSON, researchers can easily share, archive, reformat, and "batch" create surveys and reports.
-For example, surveys that are similar to one another do not all need to be created from scratch in the GUI.
-Instead, surveys can be created in a "batch" by iterating over the the JSON representation of the design and making the required copies.
-A similar approach may be useful when multiple surveys are preferred for the same research study as a way to separate groups/data (e.g., a control group versus an experimental group, longitudinal survey administrations).
+For example, suppose a school board uses OpenQuestion to create a form for a student census.
+If another school board would like to use the same overall census design, they would simply need to request a copy of the underlying JSON representation of the survey.
+Once the JSON is uploaded to OpenQuestion, their web form would be fully operational, obviating the need for manual development using the GUI.

 ## Analysis of survey data
 OpenQuestion includes a reporting module that functions like a Jupyter-like environment in the sense that